bxzr1/in/README.md

 ## Project Description

-An application to interact with different APIs to display current weather, background iamge, and an inspirational quote.
+A learning exercise to learn React and Redux.
+The end goal is an application that can interact with different APIs to display current weather, background image, and an inspirational quote.
 It also provides users with a space to write down their goals for the day.
 Something like a fancy to-do list with dynamic data.

 ![Alt text](image-1.png)